 There is nothing stopping you from making a do-it-yourself or ‘DIY’ Will.
 However, it is advisable to use a solicitor.
 This ensures that your Will is legally valid and incorporates all your wishes.
 It can be difficult to achieve this on your own.
 This is because Wills are legal documents – they are based on complex laws and require a sound understanding of the rules.
 If you get it wrong, your Will could cause more harm than good.
 Indeed, certain beneficiaries may receive nothing, even though you had intended to leave them all (or part of) your estate.
 In turn, this could lead to an expensive and protracted legal battle after your death.

 Sadly, this is a reality many families face in Ireland on a yearly basis.
 Unmarried partners are especially at risk because they are not automatically entitled to receive anything under the Succession Act.
 This means that if you fail to make a legally valid Will, in which you provide for your partner, he/she could be disinherited completely.
 It does not matter how many years you have been together.
-There is no such thing as a common law marriage in Ireland, so unmarried partners are not recognised by the intestacy laws.
+There is no such thing as a common law marriage in Ireland, so unmarried partners are not recognized by the intestacy laws.

 Using a Wills solicitor is therefore a form of insurance.
 It may cost more money, but it guarantees that your wishes are fulfilled after your death.
-This is a small price to pay – not only for your own peace of mind, but for that of your beneficiaries too.
+This is a small price to pay – not only for your own peace of mind but for that of your beneficiaries too.

 Potential pitfalls of DIY Wills